 Stabilizers do a lot of good, actually, when chosen right.
 For one, it gives the fabric the strength and ability to bear the weight of the embroidery work and such.

-The stress of the embroidery on the fabric.
-It prevents the inevitable sagging of delicate and unstable fabric – no distortion even after extensive work, or puckering or tearing of the fabric.
-It does act as a barrier preventing damage to the fabric during the stitching process.
+The use of backing lessens the stress of the embroidery on the fabric.
+It prevents the inevitable sagging of delicate and unstable fabric – no distortion even after extensive work, puckering, or tearing of the material.
+It does act as a barrier preventing problems to the fabric during the stitching process.

 Different kinds of Stabilizers

-1 Fusible Stabilizer
+1. Fusible Stabilizer

 But you will have a problem if you want to remove it later – that is one disadvantage.

 And a matching weight between the stabilizer and fabric is necessary.
 Otherwise, there is a chance of bubbling.
 A sheer weight fusible is used on delicate fabric to give good stability to the thin fabric when you sew or do embroidery.
 For heavy-weight fabric, a similar stabilizer is used.

 Some will have two sides adhesive – you can use it to fuse fabric together – it is useful in applique work and for sewing hems.
 It is also useful when repairing holes in the fabric.
 Some will have a glossy finish on the other side, and some will have a matt finish.